P1ntas/Large-Scale-Software-Development/factsheets/team4/afonso_pinto.md

 This can include PRs that you have implemented or reviewed during the sprint.

- * #3
+ * #3 product.md branch
- * #4
+ * #4 fact_sheets_team4

 ### Two contributions of other types that I am most proud of

-This can be anything that you think worked particularly well and benefited the project as whole, from a hard conversation with the PO that worked out very well, to the adoption of a new framework or library.
+ Wrote a market research  text for product.md, and created a user story for our project to create an alert after some amount of time for a periodic check on any given machine.